 A kitchen island is a must-have for many homeowners or buyers.
 This feature is extremely useful and versatile, it’s safe to say it makes life a lot easier.
 It lends additional storage space and also offers a place where you can gather with and entertain guests.

-However, designing a kitchen island requires a lot more than looking for inspirations online.
+However, designing a kitchen island requires a lot more than looking for inspiration online.
 This process demands careful planning, attention to detail, and flawless execution.

 The goal is to create a design that’s both functional and visually pleasing.
 To help you out, here are practical kitchen island design tips to take note of.